seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 Led by Eckhart-sama, we headed back into the depths of the forest to subdue the Goltze.

 The Goltze continued to target Rozemyne-sama for her abundant mana, but Eckhart-sama struck it back with a powerful blow.
 Meanwhile, Brigitte had Rozemyne-sama ride with her on her Highbeast, holding her protectively to ensure she didn't suffer even a scratch.
-Justus-sama and I kept watch on the Goltze while being on the lookout for smaller feybeasts targeting the Ruel fruit.
+Justus-sama and I kept watch on the Goltze while being on the lookout for smaller feybeasts targeting the Ruelle fruit.
 And eventually, Rozemyne-sama recited a prayer to create a shield of wind, trapping the Goltze within it.

 「Rozemyne, you look rather pale.
 Are you okay on mana?」